Office Hours

 Articles & Book Reviews

-• An Examination of Frauds Committed by IT Professionals
+• An Examination of Occupational Fraud Committed by Information Technology Professionals

 Journal of Forensic Accounting Research, vol. 8